-Top 9 Biggest Vaccine Companies In The World
+Top 9 Largest Vaccine Companies In The World

-List of 9 Biggest Vaccine Companies In The World
+Top 9 Biggest Vaccine Companies in the World

 9. Curevac

-CureVac N.V. is a German biopharmaceutical company that develops therapies based on messenger RNA (mRNA).
-Legally domiciled in the Netherlands and headquartered in Tübingen, Germany, the company was founded in 2000 by Ingmar Hoerr (CEO), Steve Pascolo (CSO), Florian von der Mulbe (COO), Günther Jung, and Hans-Georg Rammensee.
-CureVac had approximately 240 employees in November 2015 and 375 in May 2018.
+A German biopharmaceutical company called CureVac N.V. creates messenger RNA (mRNA)-based therapeutics.
+The company was founded in 2000 by Ingmar Hoerr (CEO), Steve Pascolo (CSO), Florian von der Mulbe (COO), Günther Jung, and Hans-Georg Rammensee.
+It has its legal domicile in the Netherlands and its headquarters are in Tübingen, Germany.
+Around 240 people worked for CureVac in November 2015, and 375 in May 2018.

-The company's focus is on developing vaccines for infectious diseases and drugs to treat cancer and rare diseases.
-CureVac has entered into various collaborations with organizations, including agreements with Boehringer Ingelheim, Sanofi Pasteur, Johnson & Johnson, Genmab, the Bill & Melinda Gates Foundation, Eli Lilly and Company, GlaxoSmithKline, Coalition for Epidemic Preparedness Innovations, the International AIDS Vaccine Initiative, and the government of Germany.
+The company's main priorities are the development of cancer and rare disease treatments as well as vaccines against infectious diseases.
+Boehringer Ingelheim, Sanofi Pasteur, Johnson & Johnson, Genmab, the Bill & Melinda Gates Foundation, Eli Lilly and Company, GlaxoSmithKline, the Coalition for Epidemic Preparedness Innovations, the International AIDS Vaccine Initiative, and the German government are among the organizations with which CureVac has entered into a number of partnerships.

 Total market cap: $19.153 billion